KeyurPatel-19/Keyur-Patel-Focus-Bear-intern-repo/company_reflection.md

 ### We want you to think about this personally not just get AI to write a vague answer.
 Do you know someone with ADHD or autism or even someone without a diagnosis who has struggled socially or to perform well at uni?
 How might Focus Bear help them?

+I know one of my friends who struggles with ADHD.
+She finds it difficult to focus on one task for a long time.
+For example, when she starts studying, she often gets distracted by her phone, random thoughts, or other things around her.
+It becomes hard for her to stay focused on her work or studies.
+I think Focus Bear could help her by blocking distracting websites and apps while she is studying.
+This would reduce the chances of her getting distracted and help her stay focused on the task she is doing.
+Also, by tracking her daily focus time, she could see her progress and feel more motivated to study and work consistently every day.